K\"ahler-Einstein metrics on families of Fano varieties: Introduction

 \subsection{Organization of the article}

 Section~\ref{sec:prelim} is a quick overview of pluripotential notions throughout the article.
-In Section~\ref{sec:conv_fami}, we introduce a concept of {\it convergence in families} and study Hartogs' type properties along a convergent sequence in this sense.
+In Section~\ref{sec:conv_fami}, we introduce a concept of {\it convergence in families} and study Hartogs type properties along a convergent sequence in this sense.
 Section~\ref{sec:usc_energy} and Section~\ref{sec:DK_fami} are devoted to prove Proposition~\ref{bigprop:usc_energy} and Proposition~\ref{bigprop:DK}, respectively.
 Finally, in Section~\ref{sec:applications}, we combine the elements developed in the previous sections to establish Theorems~\ref{bigthm:openness_KE}~and~\ref{bigthm:L_infty_est}.

-\begin{ack*} The authors are grateful to Vincent Guedj and Henri Guenancia for their constant supports, suggestions, and encouragements.
+\begin{ack*} The authors are grateful to Vincent Guedj and Henri Guenancia for their constant support, suggestions, and encouragement.
+The authors would like to thank Quang-Tuan Dang for carefully reading the first draft.
+The authors are indebted to the anonymous referee for the valuable comments.
 C.-M. Pan is partially supported by the EUR MINT project ANR-18-EURE-0023 and the research project HERMETIC ANR-11-LABX-0040.
-A. Trusiani is supported by a grant from the Knut and Alice Wallenberg Foundation. \end{ack*}
+A. Trusiani is supported by the grant KAW 2020.0281 from the Knut and Alice Wallenberg Foundation. \end{ack*}